a11ywatch/rust-to-npm/README.md

 This project is used to convert the [A11yWatch CLI](https://github.com/a11ywatch/a11ywatch) for usage in node.

 See example usage converting the [rust crawler](https://github.com/a11ywatch/crawler) library as a sidecar into a [node project](https://github.com/a11ywatch/sidecar).

+For shipping projects to github and releasing with binary installs check out the [cargo-dist](https://github.com/axodotdev/cargo-dist) project.